Dubrovnik Climate & Temperature

-- The annual mean temperature is 16.3 degrees Celsius (61.3 degrees Fahrenheit).
+- The mean temperature is 16.3 degrees Celsius (61.3 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 16 °C (28.8°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.

 - In the winter time records indicate temperatures by day reach 13°C (55.4°F) on average falling to 6.7°C (44°F) overnight.